ScribesZone/ModelScript/docs/quickStart.rst

 Quick Start Guide
 =================

-You should be able to install and try PyUseOCL in minutes (assuming that you have a decent python environment installed and in particular pip_).
+You should be able to install and try PyUseOCL in minutes (assuming that you have pip_).

 Installation
 ------------